 Characteristic 2.
 Entrepreneurs have an IMMENSE FOCUS

-Because entrepreneurs know exactly why they do something, they can have immense focus to make the company – or a project – important to them.
+Because entrepreneurs know exactly why they do something, they can have immense focus on making the company - or a project - important to them.
 They have the motives to be highly motivated to make what they are doing, succeed.

 They realize that few other things are just as important at that moment and are therefore not easily distracted.
 They also make sure that their focus keeps companies - or projects - well-organized.
 An overview provides insight and focus.